documentationfor yFiles for HTML 3.0.0.1

 Similarly, (view) edges that connect to folders can have different source and target ports and bends, a different style and tag, and different labels and ports than any of its corresponding master edge(s).
 These properties are stored in the FoldingEdgeState class.

-All these states are managed by FoldingManager.
+All these states are managed by the FoldingManager.
 You can get the node and edge states from it with the following methods.
 The states of labels, ports, and bends are available on the respective node state or edge state.

 getFolderNodeState(masterNode: INode): FolderNodeState